 The cameras record most activity areas in the interior and exterior of the buildings.
-You may request to view a portion of your child's/youth's time with the facility manager.
+Parents/legal guardians may request to view recordings that include their child/youth.
+Requests must be coordinated with the CYS facility manager in advance, notifying the CYS Coordinator of the request.
+Facility managers are required to preview the segment to ensure the viewing of the segment will not violate the rights of anyone involved.
+Approved video segments will be viewed with the facility manager present and documented.
 Due to confidentiality reasons, copies of these recordings are not authorized to be given to parent/guardians.
 Recordings are released only to authorized personnel such as the MPI and CID for official business.